Learning-and-Intelligent-Systems/Analytical-Learning-Theory/README.md

 # PyTorch implementation - Towards Generalization in Machine Learning via Analytical Learning Theory

-This repo contains a PyTorch implementation for reproducing the results in our paper:
+This repository contains a PyTorch implementation code for reproducing the results in our paper:

 **Towards Generalization in Machine Learning via Analytical Learning Theory** \
 *Kenji Kawaguchi, Yoshua Bengio, Vikas Verma, and Leslie Pack Kaelbling* \